 Real Estate

-With more than 10 years of experience in wellness, sustainability, and real estate, John brings a deep knowledge and passion for creating a healthy and whole home to his residential real estate practice.
+John Oppermann is a New York City real estate broker and consultant specializing in sustainable and healthy homes.
+With more than 10 years of experience in wellness, sustainability, and New York City real estate, John brings a deep knowledge and passion for creating a healthy and whole home to his residential real estate practice.
 John connects interested buyers to the full range of sustainable, resilient, and healthy home options out there.
 He works with developers and owners of sustainable buildings to effectively market them to the public and communicate the benefits of sustainable and healthy homes, including better air quality, more natural light, soundproof interiors, non-toxic fixtures and furnishings, reduced energy consumption, resilient energy systems, and lower operating costs.

 A green home is a well home.